silvinor/www/_posts/2026-08-08-unmasked-at-midlife.md

 So when older adults say "this did not exist when I was a child," they are close to right.
 The tool that could have named them had not been built yet.
 They were not missed through carelessness.
 They were missed because the lens required to see them had not yet been ground.

-### The ruler was built on boys
+### The measure was made for boys

 Even once autism was recognised, the picture clinicians carried in their heads was narrow.
 It was, at its core, a picture of boys - not girls, and not adults, be it women or men.

 The earliest descriptions of autism were based almost entirely on boys, and the diagnostic markers that followed carried that bias forward.
-Simon Baron-Cohen's well-known "extreme male brain" theory pushed the idea even further into the culture, framing autism as an exaggeration of a supposedly male way of thinking.
+Simon Baron-Cohen's well-known "extreme male brain" theory pushed the idea even further into the culture, framing autism as an exaggeration of a supposedly male way of thinking [^1002].
 The effect on the clinic was real: professionals were, in a sense, trained to look for masculinity when they looked for autism.

 This is why the childhood diagnosis rate has long sat at roughly four boys to every girl.
 But when researchers look carefully, that ratio does not hold up as a fact about biology.
 A large review of the evidence found that the gap is inflated by who gets noticed and referred, not by who is actually autistic [^458].
 Girls, women, and anyone skilled at hiding their differences were read as something else, or as nothing at all [^420][^45].